emptynick/breville-barista-touch/Readme.md

 We do have two options now:

 1. Remove the PCB and add a different.
-2. "Crack" the firmware and flash a custom one
+2. Reverse engineer the firmware and flash a custom one

 ### Replacing the PCB